 Band-tails in the Lower Pond

-Band-tailed Pigeons are attractive birds.
-They love to bathe often, which helps to keep up their beautiful appearance.
+Spa day for a group of attractive birds.
+Band-tailed Pigeons love to bathe and they bathe often – maybe to keep up their beautiful appearance!
 Band-tailed Pigeon Patagioenas fasciata

-It’s not too often that we get up-close looks at winged drywood termites, but they were out in numbers last night, attracted to our UV lights last night during a nocturnal species review.
-With the first fall rains come drywood termite flights.
+It’s not too often that we get up-close looks at winged dampwood termites, but they were out in numbers last night, attracted to our UV lights last night during a nocturnal species review.
+With the first fall rains come dampwood termite flights.
 Winged Kings and […]

 Copper’s Hawks love to bathe and this one took advantage of our rain showers today.
 And just like us, after a wash it needs to dry off.
 This is how one dries off Cooper’s Hawk-style!
 Copper’s Hawk Accipiter cooperii